moinwiki/moin/docs/admin/configure.rst

 --------
 Features:

-* uses a Kyoto Tycoon server to store
+* uses a Kyoto Tycoon server for storage
 * fast
 * multi-process, local or remote.